Political history of Chicago: 20th century

-The political environment in Chicago in the 1910s and 1920s let organized crime flourish to the point that many Chicago policemen earned more money from pay-offs than from the city.
+The Republicans had their own machine operations, typified by the "blonde boss" William Lorimer, who was unseated by the U.S. Senate in 1912 because of his corrupt election methods.
+Even more notorious was Big Bill Thompson, the Republican mayor who collaborated with organized crime, protected speakeasies, and dominated politics in the 1920s.

 Before the 1930s, the Democratic Party in Chicago was divided along ethnic lines - the Irish, Polish, Italian, and other groups each controlled politics in their neighborhoods.
 Under the leadership of Anton Cermak, the party consolidated its ethnic bases into one large organization.
-With the organization behind, Cermak was able to win election as mayor of Chicago in 1931, an office he held until his assassination in 1933.
+With the organization united, Cermak was able to win election as mayor of Chicago in 1931, an office he held until his assassination in 1933.

+The New Deal of the 1930s and the Great Society of the 1960s gave the Democratic Party access to new funds and programs for housing, slum clearance, urban renewal, and education, through which to dispense patronage and maintain control of the city.

+Machine politics persisted in Chicago after the decline of similar machines in other large American cities.
 The modern era of politics was dominated by the Cook County Democratic Party and was honed by Richard J. Daley after his election in 1955.
+Local columnist Mike Royko wrote satirically that Chicago's motto (Urbs in Horto or "City in a Garden") should instead be Ubi est mea, or "Where's Mine?"

+Harold Washington became Chicago's first African American mayor, serving from 1983, until his untimely death in 1987.

-Richard M. Daley, his son, later became mayor and served from 1989 to 2011.
-Daley announced on September 7, 2010 that he would not be seeking re-election.
+Richard M. Daley, son of Mayor Daley, became mayor and served from 1989 to 2011.
 Daley was succeeded by former Obama White House Chief of Staff Rahm Emanuel.

-The New Deal of the 1930s and the Great Society of the 1960s gave the Democratic Party access to new funds and programs for housing, slum clearance, urban renewal, and education, through which to dispense patronage and maintain control of the city.
-Machine politics persisted in Chicago after the decline of similar machines in other large American cities.
-During much of that time, the city administration found opposition mainly from a liberal "independent" faction of the Democratic Party.
+During much of that time, the Democratic machine found opposition mainly from a liberal "independent" faction of the Democratic Party.
 This included African Americans and Latinos.
 In the Lakeview/Uptown 46th Ward, the first Latino to announce an aldermanic bid against a Daley loyalist was Jose Cha Cha Jimenez, founder of the Young Lords.

-The police corruption that came to the light from the Summerdale Scandals of 1960, in which police officers kept stolen property or sold it and kept the cash, was another black eye on the local political scene of Chicago.
-Eight officers from the Summerdale police district on Chicago's Northwest Side were accused of operating a large-scale burglary ring.

-The Daley faction, with financial help from Joseph P. Kennedy, Sr., helped elect John F. Kennedy to the office of President of the United States in the 1960 presidential election.

-Home-town columnist Mike Royko wrote satirically that Chicago's motto (Urbs in Horto or "City in a Garden") should instead be Ubi est mea, or "Where's Mine?"

-The shock election of six Democratic Socialists of America to the council in 2019 was as the largest socialist electoral victory in modern American history.